valchau/Pewlett-Hackard-Analysis/README.md

 The table displays a list of employees who is eligible for the mentorship program.

-Figure 5: Table with the employee grouped by title
+Table with the employee grouped by title

 Overview of the code